-The Future of the Company is Uncertain.
+The future of our company is uncertain.

-There continues to be significant uncertainty regarding the future of our company, including how long the company will continue to exist in its current form, the extent of our role in the market, what form we will have, and what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated and whether we will continue to exist following conservatorship.
-The conservatorship is indefinite in duration and the timing, conditions and likelihood of our emerging from conservatorship are uncertain.
+Fannie Mae faces an uncertain future, including how long we will continue to exist in our current form, the extent of our role in the market, the level of government support of our business, how long we will be in conservatorship, what form we will have, what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated, and whether we will continue to exist following conservatorship.
+The conservatorship has been in place since 2008, is indefinite in duration, and the timing, conditions and likelihood of our emerging from conservatorship are uncertain.
 Our conservatorship could terminate through a receivership.
-Termination of the conservatorship, other than in connection with a receivership, requires Treasury's consent under the Stock Purchase Agreement.
+Termination of the conservatorship, other than in connection with a receivership, requires Treasury's consent under the PSPA; unless (1) all currently pending significant litigation relating to the conservatorship and the August 2012 amendment to PSPA has been resolved, and (2) for two or more consecutive quarters, our common equity tier 1 capital, together with any other stockholder equity that we may issue in a public offering, equals or exceeds 3% of our adjusted total assets (as defined in the enterprise regulatory capital framework).